UniversalDependencies/docs/_grc-pos/ADP.md

 ### Definition

 Adposition is a cover term to include both prepositions and postpositions. in Ancient Greek most adpositions are prepositions.
-Note that adpositions can also, especially in Homeric poetry, function as adverbs; it is sometimes very hard to decide whether they are adverbs or adpostions.
+Adpositions can also, especially in Homeric poetry, function as adverbs: it is sometimes very hard to decide whether they are adverbs or adpostions.

 ### Prepositions